JuxGD/hmcfg/README.md

 - Unfree packages allowed
 - Change the user and home path accordingly, you're obviously not "j" (unless you are ig)
-- `secret-thing` is a local flake, it's a secret :3.
+- `secret-thingy` is a local flake, it's a secret :3.
 Remove the input from `flake.nix` or add it and do whatever you want with it.
+If you decide to remove it make sure to remove `secret-thingy` from the outputs thing and the inherits thing

 ## Contributing